Kogda tvoya devushka bolʹna: Background

 There are many different interpretations of who the song is dedicated to.
 According to one of them, the composition is dedicated to Marianna Tsoi, the wife of Viktor Tsoi.
 However, at the time the composition was written, the two were no longer living together.
 Another possibility was that Viktor Tsoi wrote the song to cheer up bandmate Yuri Kasparyan, whose girlfriend Marina Smirnova, who starred with Tsoi in the leading role of the film The Needle, was ill:

-I was often sick, and Yuriy ran around with medicines.
+I was often sick, and Yuri ran around with medicines.
 Vitya couldn't drag him anywhere because of me.
 That's when the song "Kogda tvoya devushka bol’na" was born, which became a hit at that time.
-This song and the role in the film "Needle" are the only things I have left from Vitya.
+This song and the role in the film Needle are the only things I have left from Vitya.